s-ccs/unfold_duration/typst-paper2/main.typ

 === Can we model Overlap via Duration Effects?

 #rev[As a last check, we wanted to test a proposition by #cite(<nikolaev.etal_2016>, form: "prose") and #cite(<vanhumbeeck.etal_2018>, form: "prose") in that overlap effects can be accounted for using only non-linear splines for the duration predictor.
-Their idea is that, because the overlap is a direct result of the duration of a trial, by keeping the effect of duration constant in the presentation of the results, one effectively adjusts for the overlap effect as well, without ever explicitly modelling overlap.
+Their idea is that, because the overlap is a direct result of the duration of a trial, by keeping the effect of duration constant in the presentation of the results, one effectively adjusts for the overlap effect as well, without ever explicitly modeling overlap.
 However, the authors never tested this assumption through simulations.]
 As visible in @Quali (compare overlap-corrected and not overlap-corrected), this seems to be insufficient.
-We tested whether one can use durations to model the overlap more systematically (depicted in the appendix @DurModVSOC), and in fact, in our simulations, a model without any overlap correction or duration modeling #rev[(i.e. taking the average; Wilcoxon formula: $y ~ 1$)] even outperforms modeling overlap via duration.
+We tested whether one can use durations to model the overlap more systematically (depicted in the Supplemental File @DurModVSOC), and in fact, in our simulations, a model without any overlap correction or duration modeling #rev[(i.e. taking the average; Wilcoxon formula: $y ~ 1$)] even outperforms modeling overlap via duration.
 This shows us that we indeed have to, and can, rely on other techniques like linear #rev[overlap correction], as proposed in this study.

 === Interaction of Filter and #rev[Overlap Correction]

 We noticed an interaction between our use of a high-pass filter and the linear #rev[overlap correction], resulting in a DC-offset in the overlap-corrected estimates.
-This is visible in @Quali (the offset in the baseline period in the overlap-corrected results), and becomes more apparent when we compare non-standardized MSE values with and without overlap correction for the intercept-only model (see appendix @DurModVSOC).
+This is visible in @Quali (the offset in the baseline period in the overlap-corrected results), and becomes more apparent when we compare non-standardized MSE values with and without overlap correction for the intercept-only model (see Supplemental File @DurModVSOC).
 Given that we know overlap correction works in the overlap simulated, but no duration effect simulated case, we would have expected overlap-corrected models to perform much better (expressed by lower MSE values) than not overlap-corrected models.
-And in fact, once we corrected for the baseline offset, MSE values for overlap-corrected results showed exactly this improvement (notice how MSE values improve in the first two figures in appendix @BSL when compared with @MainResults\.C and @DistResults, and compare MSE values for the intercept-only models in appendix @DurModVSOC and the third figure of appendix @BSL).
+And in fact, once we corrected for the baseline offset, MSE values for overlap-corrected results showed exactly this improvement (notice how MSE values improve in the first two figures in Supplemental File @BSL when compared with @MainResults\.C and @DistResults, and compare MSE values for the intercept-only models in Supplemental File @DurModVSOC and the third figure of Supplemental File @BSL).
 However, not filtering would have resulted in strong baseline problems in the non-overlap corrected mass univariate case.
 We decided to present the results in the main part of our paper without any baseline correction, as this is the more conservative case, since a baseline correction would further bias results against the mass-univariate models.
 Moreover, it is not entirely clear whether or how baseline correction should be done in the first place, especially given that in overlap paradigms there often is no "activity-free" baseline period (for the latter see #cite(<nikolaev.etal_2016>, form: "author"), #cite(<nikolaev.etal_2016>, form: "year"), and #cite(<alday_2019>, form: "author"), #cite(<alday_2019>, form: "year")).

 At this point, we cannot say for certain where this interaction stems from, however, conducting a thorough investigation of this phenomenon is out of the scope of this paper.